logo

 Swing/flap check valves

-Swing/flap check valves or PVC check valves are the simplest design of check valves and are used in small homes to large scale industrial plants.
+Swing/flap check valves or PVC check valves are the simplest design of check valves and are used in small homes to large-scale industrial plants.

 Image credit: DOE Handbook

-Despite being a popular check valve, due to its cost and simplicity, steel flap and swing check valves can rust, stick and over time become prone to jamming with debris that requires manual cleaning.
+Despite being a popular check valve, due to its cost and simplicity, steel flap and swing check valves can rust, stick, and over time become prone to jamming with debris that requires manual cleaning.

 Ball and spring check valves

-A ball and spring check valves are known for their durability and how easy they are to install.
+Ball and spring check valves are known for their durability and how easy they are to install.
 They operate when the inlet pressure is greater than the cracking pressure, pushing a ball or disc back and overcoming the strength of the spring.

 Image credit: Speciality Manufacturing